Mortgage in Germany: How Baufinanzierung Actually Works

 Prepare Your Selbstauskunft

-Gather your financial documents: last 3 monthly payslips (Gehaltsabrechnungen), employment contract (Arbeitsvertrag), bank statements for the past 3-6 months, your SCHUFA self-disclosure, and ID/passport plus residence permit.
-Self-employed applicants need 2-3 years of tax returns (Steuerbescheide) and BWA (business evaluations) instead.
+Pull together your financial documents before you contact any bank.
+You will need: last 3 payslips (Gehaltsabrechnungen), your employment contract (Arbeitsvertrag), bank statements for the past 3 to 6 months, a SCHUFA self-disclosure, and your ID or passport plus residence permit.
+Self-employed?
+Expect to provide 2 to 3 years of tax returns (Steuerbescheide) and a current BWA (business evaluation) instead.

 Get Rate Quotes (Konditionsanfrage)

-Compare offers from multiple banks and brokers.
-Use our comparison tool to request Konditionsanfragen from several lenders at once.
-This is SCHUFA-neutral.
-Pay attention to the effektiver Jahreszins (effective annual rate), not just the Sollzins (nominal rate).
+Compare offers from several banks and brokers.
+Use our comparison tool to request Konditionsanfragen from multiple lenders at once.
+This does not affect your SCHUFA score.
+Focus on the effektiver Jahreszins (effective annual rate), not the nominal Sollzins, which leaves out some costs.

 Receive a Finanzierungszusage

-Once you choose a lender and submit your full application, the bank issues a Finanzierungszusage (financing commitment).
-This is not yet legally binding, but it confirms the bank is willing to lend.
-Most sellers and real estate agents require this before accepting your offer on a property.
+Once you pick a lender and submit the full application, the bank issues a Finanzierungszusage.
+This is a financing commitment.
+It is not legally binding yet, but it confirms the bank will lend.
+Most sellers and agents expect this before they accept your offer on a property.

 Notartermin (Notary Appointment)

-In Germany, all property sales must be notarized.
-The notary reads the entire purchase contract (Kaufvertrag) aloud, and both parties sign.
-You will also sign the Grundschuld (mortgage lien) document at this appointment.
-The notary then registers the sale with the Grundbuchamt (land registry).
+All property sales in Germany must go through a notary.
+The notary reads the entire purchase contract (Kaufvertrag) out loud.
+Both buyer and seller sign.
+You will also sign the Grundschuld (mortgage lien) document, and the notary registers everything with the Grundbuchamt (land registry).
+Bring a translator if your German is not strong enough for legal language.

 Pay Closing Costs and Receive Keys